shift-left-test/hosta/README.md

 # - link_options: List of link options
 # - libraries: List of host libraries
 # - depends: List of dependencies
+# - EXCLUDE_FROM_ALL: Do not include the binary in the default build target

 # Scope:
 # - Arguments following both PRIVATE and PUBLIC are used to build the current target.